Four abreast: Motorist 'peeved off' at group of cyclists hogging busy Auckland road

 "At times they were two up, but at others three to four up.
 They were taking up a good half of the lane and there was no way that the van that was in front of us could overtake them safely," she said.

-As a cyclist herself, Wood said it "peeves her off" when she sees cyclists disrespect the road rules - and give others a bad name.
+As a cyclist herself, Wood said it "peeves her off" when she sees cyclists disrespect the road rules - giving others a bad name.

 "No wonder motorists get shitty," she said.